amplitude/amplitude-docs/content/collections/data/en/autocapture.md

 ## Your taxonomy with Autocapture

 Keeping your taxonomy clean and organized is essential to ensuring users can find what they need.
-When you enable Autocapture, you're getting a predefined set of event and property types for ingestion.
+When you enable Autocapture, you get a predefined set of event and property types for ingestion.
 For example, the SDK captures click interactions as two events ("Element Clicked" and "Element Changed") with a predefined set of properties rather than a stream of noisy user interactions.

 [Visual labeling](/docs/data/visual-labeling) allows users within your organization to create events, so there are some additional considerations to make when thinking about your taxonomy: